cerner/fhir.cerner.com/content/millennium/r4/general-clinical/condition.md

 * Only the body fields mentioned below are supported.
 Unsupported fields will be ignored.
 * Modifier fields should not be provided, and will cause the transaction to fail.
+* The code.coding field can have at most 2 codings, one of which must be set as userSelected true and the other one must be set as userSelected false.

 ### Authorization Types